Kentucky Judge Dawn Gentry, Accused Of Having A Threesome In A Court Room, Suspended

 — meghan mongillo (@meghanmongillo) January 3, 2020

-Another salacious allegation against Gentry, who served on a panel tasked with protecting abused children, is that she tried to seduce another member of that panel, a woman named, Katherine Schulz, and tried to convince her to join in another threesome.
+Another salacious accusation against Gentry, who served on a panel tasked with protecting abused children, is that she tried to seduce another member of that panel — a woman named Katherine Schulz — and tried to convince her to join in another threesome.

-Other allegations against Gentry include claims that she coerced court staff to work on her judicial election campaign, and retaliated against employees who failed to support her campaign.
-How she allegedly retaliated against those employees is unclear.
+Other allegations include claims that the judge coerced court staff to work on her judicial election campaign, and retaliated against employees who failed to support it.
+How she supposedly retaliated against those employees is unclear.

 She’s also accused of bringing her children to work with her, where they witnessed confidential court proceedings.
 During one case, one of her children recognized another child who was involved in a confidential custody case.

-She’s further accused of falsifying employee time cards and of allowing court employees to drink alcoholic beverages in the building.
+The judge is further accused of falsifying employee time cards and of allowing court employees to drink alcoholic beverages in the building.
 Gentry denied both allegations.

-Gentry’s attorney, Stephen Ryan, says that despite the myriad of allegations against her, his client’s qualifications as a judge are not in dispute.
+Gentry’s attorney, Stephen Ryan, says that despite the myriad of accusations against her, his client’s qualifications as a judge are not in dispute.

 “[Litigants] said she was fair and listened to the arguments and wrote good legal opinions,” Ryan says.